Image source:

 • Ambewela Products (Pvt) Ltd.

-These companies are instrumental in domestic milk processing and product diversification.
+These companies are pivotal within the domestic processing landscape, driving forward product innovation.

 • Ambewela Farm